 Ian grew up in Jericho, New York, in the suburbs of New York City.
 He earned a B.S. in Computer Science from the University of Illinois and a M.S. in Information Systems and Technology from Johns Hopkins University.
 He has lived in the DC area for the past 16 years, circling the Beltway with stops in Gaithersburg, Woodbridge, and, for […]

 Ian grew up in Jericho, New York, in the suburbs of New York City.
 He earned a B.S. in Computer Science from the University of Illinois and a M.S. in Information Systems and Technology from Johns Hopkins University.
-He has lived in the DC area for the past 16 years, circling the Beltway with stops in Gaithersburg, Woodbridge, and, for the past six years, Aldie in Loudoun County.
+He has lived in the DC area for the past 16 years, circling the Beltway with stops in Gaithersburg, Woodbridge, and, for the past six years, Purcellville and Aldie in Loudoun County.

 Ian spent the early part of his career as a software developer, technical lead, and project manager for Lockheed Martin and the Appian Corporation, where he developed and managed a multitude of large software systems for the Army, Marine Corps, Coast Guard, and various civilian agencies.

-For the past eight years, Ian has worked for PDRI, a private government contractor based in Chantilly, VA.
+For the past nine years, Ian has worked for PDRI, a private government contractor based in Chantilly, VA.
 As the Senior IT Director, his responsibilities include business development, strategic direction, and operational delivery for major government and commercial clients such as the Office of Personnel Management, Amazon.com, and the Department of Veterans Affairs.

 An Advocate for Loudoun County Schools